awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java.md

 The X\-Ray SDK for Java is a set of libraries for Java web applications that provide classes and methods for generating and sending trace data to the X\-Ray daemon\.
 Trace data includes information about incoming HTTP requests served by the application, and calls that the application makes to downstream services using the AWS SDK, HTTP clients, or an SQL database connector\.
 You can also create segments manually and add debug information in annotations and metadata\.

-**Note**
 The X\-Ray SDK for Java is an open source project\.
 You can follow the project and submit issues and pull requests on GitHub: [github\.com/aws/aws\-xray\-sdk\-java](https://github.com/aws/aws-xray-sdk-java)

 Start by [adding `AWSXRayServletFilter` as a servlet filter](xray-sdk-java-filters.md) to trace incoming requests\.
 A servlet filter creates a [segment](xray-concepts.md#xray-concepts-segments)\.
-While the segment is open you can use the SDK client's methods to add information to the segment and create subsegments to trace downstream calls\.
+While the segment is open, you can use the SDK client's methods to add information to the segment and create subsegments to trace downstream calls\.
 The SDK also automatically records exceptions that your application throws while the segment is open\.

 Starting in release 1\.3, you can instrument your application using [aspect\-oriented programming \(AOP\) in Spring](xray-sdk-java-aop-spring.md)\.
 What this means is that you can instrument your application, while it is running on AWS, without adding any code to your application's runtime\.